-If you're serious about going live online, you'll need the best camera for streaming.
-While a built-in laptop camera and microphone will do a basic job of putting you in front of people, it provides a limited quality of visuals and audio compared to a good, standalone camera.
+Having a best camera for streaming is essential if you're serious about going live online.
+While a built-in laptop camera and microphone will do a basic job of putting you in front of people, it provides a limited quality of visuals and audio compared to the best streaming cameras.

 There are three types of streaming camera in this guide, and the best camera for streaming depends on your budget, level, and needs.
 General webcams are ideal for streaming from a computer setup and are the most affordable.
 Next, there are PTZ cameras (short for pan-tilt-zoom), which provide a wider field of view and are great for streaming events or following you around the room.
 Lastly, there are dedicated cameras – which are great cameras in their own right, and ideal for vloggers and filmmakers who also want to stream.